openfaas/openfaas.github.io/_posts/2018-11-29-template-store.md

 Some common Python or Node.js modules need to make use of a native C/C++ toolchain to build their dependencies - these are known as *native dependencies*.
 Since most modules need to build against shared libraries or modules such as gLibc this makes building such modules very painful and frustrating.
 Ideally you need a complete replica of the Lambda runtime environment such as a separate Virtual Machine running Amazon Linux in order to build your code's dependencies.

 Assuming you have a VM set up you now need to circulate that within your team and make sure you all use the exact same version.
-If you don't then the builds being made are no longer repeatable or portable.
+If you don't then the builds being made are no longer repeatable nor portable.

 Running a VM or having to build native modules for a different set of shared modules or OS target during CI/CD is problematic and will mean a complicated build environment is needed to apply software delivery best practices.
 Once a working pipeline is set up the zip files will need to be versioned and stored in a separate artifact store making even more work.
 This artifact must be uploaded to S3 using tooling such as the AWS CLI which means credential management is also required.